-Subject: Operational Use of Airborne Collision Avoidance Systems Date: DRAFTAC No: 90-ACASInitiated by: AFS-400Change:
+Subject: Operational Use of Airborne Collision Avoidance Systems

+Date: 11/20/24

+AC No: 90-120

+Initiated by: AFS-400 Change:

-This Advisory Circular (AC) provides an acceptable means, but not the only means, to address operational use of Airborne Collision Avoidance Systems (ACAS).
-The Collision Avoidance Systems (CAS) of today are also known as Traffic Alert and Collision Avoidance Systems (TCAS).
-Approval of a TCAS II for a Federal Aviation Administration (FAA) Type Certificate (TC) or Supplemental Type Certificate (STC) is comprehensively addressed in AC 20-131, Airworthiness Approval of Traffic Alert and Collision Avoidance Systems (TCAS II) and Mode S Transponders; and AC 20-151, Airworthiness Approval of Traffic Alert and Collision Avoidance Systems (TCAS II), Versions 7.0 and 7.1 and Associated Mode S Transponders.
+This Advisory Circular (AC) provides an acceptable means, but not the only means, to address operational use of Collision Avoidance Systems (CAS), including Airborne Collision Avoidance Systems (ACAS) and Traffic Alert and Collision Avoidance Systems (TCAS).
+Approval of an ACAS II for a Federal Aviation Administration (FAA) Type Certificate (TC) or Supplemental Type Certificate (STC) is comprehensively addressed in AC 20-151, Airworthiness Approval of Traffic Alert and Collision Avoidance Systems (TCAS II), Versions 7.0 and 7.1 and Associated Mode S Transponders.
 This AC provides information for Title 14 of the Code of Federal Regulations (14 CFR) part 91, 121, 125, 129, and 135 operators; and other aviation organizations regarding standard means acceptable to the FAA to establish and ensure continued compliance with 14 CFR as related to ACAS.
 This information is intended to promote timely and comprehensive program implementation, to encourage development of standard practices for the application of ACAS, and to provide for suitable followup for ACAS events.
 ACAS does not alter nor diminish the responsibility or authority of a flightcrew to ensure a safe flight.
 ACAS alone does not ensure safe separation in every case.
 The contents of this document do not have the force and effect of law and are not meant to bind the public in any way, and the document is intended only to provide information to the public regarding existing requirements under the law or agency policies.

-Lawrence Fields Executive Director, Flight Standards Service
+Robert M. Ruiz for Lawrence Fields Executive Director, Flight Standards Service